RealBugBear/Bugbear/README.md

 launch.

 ## Firebase API Key Restrictions

-API keys in `lib/firebase_options.dart` should be restricted in the Google Cloud console to prevent unauthorized use.
+Run `flutterfire configure` to generate `lib/firebase_options.dart` and platform specific configuration files.
+The API keys referenced there are restricted to the app's domains and bundle identifiers and may only be used by this application.
 When generating new keys, apply the following restrictions:

 1. **Android** – Restrict to the Android package name `com.example.bugbear_app` and add the appropriate SHA-1/SHA-256 signing